top of page

 What if I don't have a ton of experience driving a large vehicle or guiding tours yet?

 As you may have seen in our job ad, we require all driver's to be at least 23 years of age and have a clean driving record.
-In addition to that we screen our applicants for driving history and experience as well as life experience that shows leadership ability and responsible past behaviour.
+In addition to that, we screen our applicants for driving history in advance and experience as well as life experience that shows leadership ability and responsible past behavior.
 We take time to train our drivers and guides through a mentorship style, hands on program, which ensures each guide is ready to head out on tour with their guests.
 We also supply detailed information for our tours and ensure you have a deep understanding of the places, routes and accommodations of each trip you're assigned.

 What if a concert or a wedding or something comes up that I want to go to during the season?